Calculating a House Buyout in Divorce

 To calculate how much it would cost to buy your ex out of your shared home, you need to know the amount of equity you and your ex share in the home.
 Use this formula:

-Net equity = (the appraised value - mortgage obligation)/2
+Net equity = (the appraised value - mortgage obligation) divided by 2.

 - First, you must determine the appraised value.